bitkidd/adonisjs-credentials/README.md

 Obviously, the `.key` file keeps your password to the credentials file, **do not commit any .key files to your git repo**, please check your `.gitignore` for `*.key` exclusion rule.

-The `.key` should be kept somewhere in a secret place, the best spot I know is a sticky note on your laptop.
+`.key` should be kept somewhere in a secret place, the best spot I know is a sticky note on your laptop.
 Just NO, don't do this :see_no_evil:
 Keep your secrets in a secure place and use password managers!

-The `.credentials` file can be committed and shared as it is impossimple to decrypt it without the password.
+`.credentials` file can be committed and shared as it is impossible to decrypt without the key.

 These two files should always be kept in one folder while in development.